ndaeila/TrainingPlatform-FlutterApp/californiaefficiencygroupapp/README.md

-# californiaefficiencygroup
+# CaliforniaEfficiencyGroupAPP

-A new Flutter project.
+Flutter app for California Efficiency Group.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a training web app for California Efficiency Group.

 A few resources to get you started if this is your first Flutter project: